1974 Australian Sports Car Championship

-The 1974 Australian Sports Car Championship was a CAMS sanctioned Australian motor racing title open to Group A Sports Cars and Group D Production Sports Cars.
-The title, which was the sixth Australian Sports Car Championship, was won by Henry Michell driving an Elfin 360 Repco.
+The 1974 Australian Sports Car Championship was an Australian motor racing competition open to Group A Sports Cars and Group D Production Sports Cars.
+It was authorised by the Confederation of Australian Motor Sport as an Australian National Title.

+Th championship, which was the sixth Australian Sports Car Championship, was won by Henry Michell driving an Elfin 360 Repco.

 Calendar

 The championship was contested over a four-round series with one race per round.

 Classes

 Cars competed in two engine displacement classes: